Ripe Unripe Bananas Health Benefits Nutrition

 •Manganese: 15% of the RDI

-1-cup serving of boiled green bananas contains 531 milligrams of potassium.
+A 1-cup serving of boiled green bananas contains 531 milligrams of potassium.
 Potassium plays an essential role in proper kidney function.
-Potassium is also a vasodilator, which helps in ensuring that the blood pressure level.
+Potassium is also a vasodilator, which helps in ensuring the blood pressure level.

 Unripe bananas contain mostly starch, which makes up 70–80% of their dry weight.
 This starch is resistant starch, which is not digested in the small intestine & is classified as dietary fiber.
 It also contains pectin.